eFinder

 “General Oleksandr Syrskyi reported Russian troops attempted to break through Ukrainian defensive lines in multiple strategic areas recently.”

-INSUFFICIENT EVIDENCE — No evidence in archive to confirm General Syrskyi's report about Russian troop movements
+No sources confirm General Syrskyi's report on Russian troop movements or defensive line breaches.

 “The Institute for the Study of War confirmed that Russia's spring-summer offensive is underway based on General Syrskyi's report.”

-INSUFFICIENT EVIDENCE — No evidence in archive to verify Institute for the Study of War's assessment of Russia's offensive
+No evidence found in web search, Wikipedia, or cross-references to confirm the Institute for the Study of War's assessment.

 “The Institute for the Study of War stated Russia escalated strikes from March 17, moving heavy equipment and troops to the front line.”